 Last week, Japanese business newspaper Nikkei reported that the Japanese automobile giants Nissan and Honda were discussing a possible merger.
-The companies involved have since confirmed the truth—that the Honda and Nissan merger is really happening.
+The companies involved have since confirmed the truth—that the Honda and Nissan merger is happening.

 The Honda and Nissan merger would become the third-largest car manufacturer in the world, behind only Toyota and Volkswagen.
 This joint entity would have a combined value of approximately $54 billion—of which Honda contributes $43 billion.
+What does Nissan and Honda merging mean for the automobile industry?
+Let’s take a look.

 Car Manufacturer | Market Value | Cars Sold in 2023 |